assembly-edu/oauth-sample-sinatra/README.md

 end
 ```

 In this code snippet first generates a random string which you should send along with your request to protect against CSRF.
-Then we enumerates the scopes that your application is asking for.
+Then we enumerate the scopes that the application is asking for.
 Finally, we redirect the browser to the Assembly Platform. *This part of the flow would normally be completed by the school's data manager or such a responsible person* so, in order to test, you'll need to login to as your test school.

+It's important to note that this is really skipping a step: In real operation you'll probably want part of the registration/sign-up flow of your application to re-direct the school user to the Assembly Platform once you've gathered some information from them to create their account etc. Here, we've jumped over that step in order to focus the sample purely on the OAuth flow.

-* **Once you've logged in as the school (or, in production, someone at the school has logged in)** _The Assembly Platform will call your app back:_
+* **Once you've logged in as the school (or, in production, someone at the school has logged in), the Assembly Platform will call your app back:**

 ```ruby
 get '/auth/assembly/callback' do